adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 subtract_o  := $(build)/subtract.o
 ```

-Make rules for the new implementation files in the same fashion as main.cpp.
+Add rules for the new implementation files in the same fashion as main.cpp.

 ```makefile
 $(add_o): $(add_c)